Septima/spatialsuite-s4/README.md

 You may use any existing datasource, but there are good reasons to create specific datasources for indexing:
 * *Sorting*: Search results are sorted first by relevance and secondly by the order in which they are returned from the datasource.
 It's much quicker to sort directly in a view in the database than in the datasource definition.
 * *Index performance*: Create a datasource based on a view which only selects the necessary columns.
-(Those that are mentioned in the presentaion PLUS geometry)
+(Those that are mentioned in the presentation PLUS geometry)

 #### Presentations